 La Provence: Free gift email

 And just to show you again that Cyber Monday is for small businesses, here’s a real Cyber Monday email from one of my favorite small businesses, La Provence in Rockport, Massachusetts.

 Subject line: CYBER MONDAY!!! – FREE GIFT with Purchase

-What I love about this email: First of all, the subject line clearly highlights La Provence’s Cyber Monday offer — a free gift with a qualifying purchase.
+What I love about this email: First of all, the subject line clearly highlights La Provence’s Cyber Monday offer — a free gift with qualifying purchase.
 When you open the email, there is a very clear and concise description of the offer details.
 It’s also a great example of how you don’t need to offer a percentage off your entire inventory to have a great Cyber Monday promotion.
-You can offer a free gift (as La Provence does), free shipping, or a gift card with a qualifying purchase.
+You can offer a free gift (as La Provence does), free shipping, or a gift card with qualifying purchase.